fangsonghub/fangsonghub.github.io/teaching/w23_4585_icrypto/project.md

   *  _Literature review_.
 Pick a topic of interest, and summarize the state of art of it.
 The final outcome would be a _survey_ paper including open problems.
-  *  _Completing "folklore"_.
-There are "folklore" results in the
-   filed or missing details in class that are worth spelling out carefully.
-You will study a dedicated problem and give a thorough exposition on it.
-  *  _original research_.
+  *  _Original research_.
 Challenge yourself with some open question
    in the field.
 You are encouraged to explore interdisciplinary topics between cryptography and your own research area.
 Be _creative_ and keep a _critical_ mind.
+You may also choose to complete "folklores" in the field, which are results believed true but are missing details or careful scrutiny.
+You will study a dedicated problem and give a thorough exposition on it.

 *  **Programming project**.
 Implementing cryptographic systems and applications is a risky business.
 Take this opportunity to learn